strue02/ICCV2025_Ano-NAViLa/README.md

 - [Cleaned-word pretrained weights](https://drive.google.com/file/d/141a-w_ungtVT9e5vTszAvRonCQEGURSf/view?usp=drive_link): Re-trained using a cleaned vocabulary with duplicates removed, corresponding to the word counts reported in the paper (92 normal words and 48 abnormal words).

 **Note on vocabulary sizes:**
 In the paper, we report 92 normal words and 48 abnormal words.
 However, the table results were generated using 100 normal words and 50 abnormal words (with duplicates).
 The cleaned-word model was trained later using a deduplicated vocabulary to match the reported counts.
+The normal and abnormal pathology terms used in training can be found in the `words` folder.